-PORTA is a 6-bit wide, bidirectional port.
+PORTA is a 8-bit wide, bidirectional port.
 The corresponding data direction register is TRISA (Register 3-2).
 Setting a TRISA bit (= 1) will make the corresponding PORTA pin an input (i.e., disable the output driver).
 Clearing a TRISA bit (= 0) will make the corresponding PORTA pin an output (i.e., enables output driver and puts the contents of the output latch on the selected pin).
-The exception is RA3, which is input only and its TRIS bit will always read as '1'.
 Example 3-1 shows how to initialize PORTA.

 Reading the PORTA register (Register 3-1) reads the status of the pins, whereas writing to it will write to the PORT latch.
 All write operations are read-modify-write operations.
 Therefore, a write to a port implies that the port pins are read, this value is modified and then written to the PORT data latch.
-RA3 reads '0' when MCLRE = 1.